Austin Gallery

 • Large footprint dominates a small room

-The EXCEBET is the executive chair for people a standard chair does not fit.
+The La-Z-Boy Big & Tall is the executive chair for people a standard chair does not fit.
 Most of the boardroom-look chairs on the market top out around 275–300 lb and a fairly average seat width, which leaves taller and heavier users perched rather than supported.
-This one is built the other way: a 400 lb weight rating, a genuinely wide seat, an extra-tall padded back with a headrest, and a reinforced base that is engineered for that load day after day.
+This one is built the other way: a 400 lb weight rating, a genuinely wide seat with La-Z-Boy's layered ComfortCore foam, an extra-tall padded back with a headrest, and a reinforced base that is engineered for that load day after day.

 The trade is size and materials.
-All that capacity means a bigger footprint — it commands a room rather than tucking into a corner — and, like most chairs in this price band, it uses faux/bonded leather rather than top-grain hide.
-But if you need the support, that is exactly the right priority order: fit and durability first, with the tall executive look coming along for free.
+All that capacity means a bigger footprint, and like most chairs in this price band it uses bonded leather rather than top-grain hide.
+But if you need the support, that is exactly the right priority order: fit and durability first, from a brand whose entire reputation rides on chairs being comfortable, with the tall executive look coming along for free.

 Also Great

-The executive chair built for a bigger frame.
-A 400 lb capacity, a wide seat, a tall padded leather back, and a heavy-duty base — the boardroom look scaled up so it fits and lasts.
+The executive chair built for a bigger frame, by the company that built its name on recliners.
+A 400 lb capacity, a wide ComfortCore seat, a tall padded leather back, and a heavy-duty base: the boardroom look scaled up so it fits and lasts.
 The pick for taller or heavier users who need real support, not just style.

 Buy this if a standard executive chair feels small or you need a higher weight rating.
-The 400 lb capacity, wider seat, and reinforced base are the point — this is engineered to carry a bigger body comfortably all day, while still giving you the tall padded-leather executive look on camera.
+The 400 lb capacity, wider seat, and reinforced base are the point, and La-Z-Boy's ComfortCore layered foam is the same padding philosophy that made its recliners famous.
+This is engineered to carry a bigger body comfortably all day, while still giving you the tall padded-leather executive look on camera.

 What we don't like

-The wide, tall build has a real footprint — it dominates a small room more than a slimmer chair.
-Like most chairs in this band it is faux/bonded leather rather than top-grain, so it is chosen for capacity and comfort over heirloom materials.
+The wide, tall build has a real footprint; it dominates a small room more than a slimmer chair.
+Like most chairs in this band it is bonded leather rather than top-grain, so it is chosen for capacity and comfort over heirloom materials.

 Best Modern / MeshAlso Great